nonoyobussiness/neet-counselling-filter/Documentation/Phases.md

 ## Phase 7 — Post-launch (v2 candidates, not v1 scope)
 - Rank/cutoff predictor.
 - Broader faculty-quality data source if one becomes available.
-- Possibly account-free "save my shortlist via link" (no login, but persistent shareable state).
+- Possibly account-free "save my list via link" (no login, but persistent shareable state).

 Note: update Memory.md at the end of every session regardless of which phase you're in — phases are a guide for sequencing, not a substitute for the iteration log.